Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$

-We present an algebraic method to study four-dimensional toric varieties by lifting matrix equations from the special linear group $\sltz$ to its preimage in the universal cover of $\sltr$.
-With this method we recover the classification of two-dimensional toric fans, and obtain a description of their semitoric analogue.
-As an application to symplectic geometry of Hamiltonian systems, we give a concise proof of the connectivity of the moduli space of toric integrable systems in dimension four, recovering a known result, and extend it to the case of semitoric integrable systems with a fixed number of focus-focus points and which are in the same twisting index class.
-In particular, we show that any semitoric system with precisely one focus-focus singular point can be continuously deformed into the Jaynes-Cummings model from optics.
+\Abstract{We present an algebraic method to study four-dimensional toric varieties by lifting matrix equations from the special linear group ${\rm SL}_2({\mathbb Z})$ to its preimage in the universal cover of ${\rm SL}_2({\mathbb R})$.
+With this method we recover the classif\/ication of two-dimensional toric fans, and obtain a description of their semitoric analogue.
+As an application to symplectic geometry of Hamiltonian systems, we give a concise proof of the connectivity of the moduli space of toric integrable systems in dimension four, recovering a known result, and extend it to the case of semitoric integrable systems with a f\/ixed number of focus-focus points and which are in the same twisting index class.
+In particular, we show that any semitoric system with precisely one focus-focus singular point can be continuously deformed into a system in the same isomorphism class as the Jaynes--Cummings model from optics.}